Federal Court (Canada): Administration

 The Courts Administration Service provides registry services to several federal courts, including the Federal Court.
 The Federal Court Registry is located in Ottawa, with regional offices throughout the country.
 The Registry in Ottawa maintains all original court files, with certified copies maintained in regional offices.
 The Registry provides clerical services and other administrative support to the Court, and provides clerical services and procedural guidance to litigants.

 Jurisdiction

-Outline
+Statutory jurisdiction

 The Federal Court’s authority comes from the Federal Courts Act.
 The court can only hear cases where a federal statute confers jurisdiction on the court to hear cases of that type.
 The subject-matter of a grant of jurisdiction must be within federal legislative authority.

 The Federal Court's jurisdiction is civil in nature.
 Trials and applications are conducted by a single judge, and never with a jury.
 The court hears cases in the following areas of law: